Welcome to our Q&A page. Please scroll down to find information about electricity, internet, currency, climate, items to

 It depends on your cell phone whether you can use it here or not.
 If you have roaming capabilities you will most likely be able to connect with the Costa Rican cellular network.
 If your phone doesn’t connect through roaming you can buy a pre-paid mobile sim card at ICE or any mobile service provider but this requires that your cell phone be unlocked.
 Be aware that reception also depends on topographic features and distance from cellular antennas.
 Note that you can only buy a SIM card outside of PachaMama, for example at the airport.
 Inside of PachaMama the best service provider is Kolbi or ICE.

 Yes, you can access wi-fi at our Internest, a lovely spot with a beautiful view of the forest.
 You may use the computers there or your own device.
 Every visitor will receive a code for five hours of free internet access upon arrival and more time can be purchased in the welcome office.
 Please keep in mind that we are in the forest and internet availability is also affected by the weather.

 Yes and it is easy.
 You can either arrange it with the major car rental companies before you come or you can do it once you are here.
 There are several companies that will drop off your rental car here in PachaMama.
 You will need a driver’s license, passport and credit card.

 It is good to ask your credit card company what, if any, insurance they provide for you when renting a car in Costa Rica; this will help reduce the cost of renting.

-Yes, in fact we have two.
-Our Veggie Market offers 100% organic fruits and vegetables and The Jungle Shop offers non perishable items, toiletries, health foods and everything else necessary for your stay in PachaMama.
+The Jungle Shop sells 100% organic fruits and vegetables as well as non-perishable items, toiletries, health foods and everything else necessary for your stay in PachaMama.